Hiking the Compass Harbor Trail in Acadia National Park

 On a different note, the Compass Harbor Trail can make for one of the best and easiest sunrise hikes in Acadia National Park, which is one of many areas where a quality headlamp can be useful.

-Some of my other favorites for sunrise include Beehive, Precipice, and Beech Mountain, while some of my favorite trails for sunset include Triad Peak, Day Mountain, and Acadia Mountain, to name a few.
+Some of my other favorites for sunrise include Beehive, Precipice, and Beech Mountain, while some of my favorite trails for sunset include The Triad, Day Mountain, and Acadia Mountain, to name a few.

 This is all to say that there are more than a few adventures where you’ll want to pack a good headlamp for a trip to Acadia!